cloudevents/spec/cloudevents/SDK.md

   supports.
 - Each SDK SHOULD support batch-mode messages for each transport that it supports (where the event format and transport combination supports batch mode).
-- Each SDK MUST indicate which modes it supports for each supported event format.
+- Each SDK SHOULD indicate which modes it supports for each supported event format, both in the [table below](#feature-support) and in any SDK-specific documentation provided.

 #### Data